code0nwheels/Dwellpy/docs/configuration_guide.md

 - Disable visible clicks if animations cause seizures or motion sensitivity
 - Adjust expansion direction if UI blocks important screen areas
 - Consider transparency settings if collapsed UI is hard to see
+- Customize click colors if default colors clash with your applications or are hard to see
+- Use darker/muted colors for extended use to reduce eye strain
+- Choose high-contrast colors if you have difficulty seeing the feedback animations

 ## Advanced Tips